mxtommy/Kip/README.md

 ## Developing

 The app is an Angular-cli app.
 Install dependencies with `npm install`.
 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `public/` directory.
 Use the `-prod` flag for a production build.
+To prepare for npm, run `npm run-script build-npm`.

 ## Todo List